MicrosoftDocs/sdk-api/sdk-api-src/content/mbnapi/ns-mbnapi-mbn_provider2.md

 ### -field signalStrength

+Contains the signal quality received by the device as defined by <a href="/windows/desktop/api/mbnapi/nf-mbnapi-imbnsignal-getsignalstrength">GetSignalStrength</a>.

 ### -field signalError

-### -field SignalError

 Contains the signal error rate as defined by <a href="/windows/desktop/api/mbnapi/nf-mbnapi-imbnsignal-getsignalerror">GetSignalError</a>.

-### -field SignalStrength

-Contains the signal quality received by the device as defined by <a href="/windows/desktop/api/mbnapi/nf-mbnapi-imbnsignal-getsignalstrength">GetSignalStrength</a>.

 ## -see-also